poridhiEng/poridhi-labs/Poridhi Labs/Observability and Monitoring/Prometheus Labs/Lab 06/README.md

 ### **Verify Prometheus Scraping**

 In the Prometheus UI, the Node Exporter target should now be listed as **UP**, indicating authorized access.
+It may take some time to get the `up` status.

 ![alt text](./images/image-8.png)